FilipeGAMER/Backend-videos/README.md

-# API project for a vídeo site
+# API project for a video site
 This project was created with fastify and mongoDb Atlas.

 It was a challenge proposed by the e-learning platform [Alura](https://www.alura.com.br/challenges/back-end/)